Awiagah/Note-Taking-app/README.md

         // Show welcome message
         if (this.state.notes.length === 0) {
-            this.showToast('Welcome to Notely!
+            this.showToast('Welcome to Awiagah notes!
 Create your first note to get started.', 'info');
         }
     },